Ra.One: Screenings

+Censorship

 Ra.One was submitted to the Central Board of Film Certification on 14 October 2011 to receive its viewership rating.
 The Board raised strong objections to the film's action scenes, fearing that they would influence young children to emulate the stunts.
 The police and the Indian Railways security force had made similar objections to the train-based stunts in the film, claiming that youngsters would "blindly imitate them" and hence put their lives at risk.
 The film was finally passed with a 'U' certificate without cuts, but under the condition that prominent disclaimers were shown, stating that the stunts were computer-generated and should not be imitated.
 The British Board of Film Classification rated the film 12A for "moderate fantasy violence".
 In March 2012, a Mid-Day report alleged that Ra.One had received a favourable rating, pointing out that the producers had violated the rules by meeting the Board officials during the screening.